JadidaKani/EDC/README.md

 # EDC
-Digital Communication
+Digital Communication.
-The pracricals i this folder are related to modulation schemes
+The practicals in this folder are related to various modulation schemes